SSMV01/ccmd/CONTRIBUTING.md

 ## Requesting a feature

-If you have an idea for a new feature, please submit a feature request to the issue tracker on our [second branch](https://github.com/SSMV01/ccmd/tree/argparse+helpmsg).
+If you have an idea for a new feature, please submit a feature request to the issue tracker.
 When submitting a feature request, please include the following information:

 - A description of the feature
 - Use case(s) for the feature